menu

 Because of many things, Davidsonville is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Davidsonville really has some of the features that families look for when choosing a good community to raise children.
 Is Davidsonville perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 Davidsonville is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The people who call Davidsonville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Davidsonville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Davidsonville include German, Irish, English, Italian, and European.